 There’s also no need for an on-camera introduction; all of the necessary personal and contact information should be included in a quick slate at the beginning or end of your reel, and then go straight into the first scene.

+Once you’ve finished making your demo reel, it’s time to get it online.
+Upload your reel to your website, YouTube, and Vimeo.
+Make sure it’s on the front page of your site and it’s clearly labeled as your reel.
 You’ll also want to have the file saved as a compressed, easy-to-send video file that you can shoot off in an email if necessary.

 Now that you've perfected your reel, check out our film audition listings!